 Ocmulgee Brewpub is located at 484 2nd St, Macon, Ga.
 31201.
 It’s easily accessible from I-75 or I-16.
 They are open seven days a week.
 Monday-Thursday and Sunday 11 am- 9 pm and Friday and Saturday 11 am-10 pm.
 Phone (478) 254-2848.
 If you go on Sunday, remember Georgia has a blue law and alcohol isn’t available until 12:30 pm.

 The brewpub is kid friendly.
-They have tables inside and outside on the sidewalk if you happen to have your dog with you.
+They have tables inside and if you happen to have your dog with you, there are tables outside as well.